-- 1. TOUR1000: Introduction to Tourism and Hospitality Management - 2.
-ECON1000: Principles of Economics I - 3.
-ECON1005: Introduction to Statistics - 4.
-MGMT1002: Communication Skills for Managers - 5.
-ACCT1003: Introduction to Cost and Management Accounting or ACCT1005: Introduction to Financial Accounting - FOUN1013: Critical Reading and Writing in the Social Sciences or FOUN1019: Critical Reading and Writing in the Disciplines (Yearlong) - 7.
+- 1. TOUR1000: Introduction to Tourism and Hospitality Management - ECON1000: Principles of Economics I - ECON1005: Introduction to Statistics - 4.
+MGMT1002: Communication Skills for Managers - ACCT1003: Introduction to Cost and Management Accounting or ACCT1005: Introduction to Financial Accounting - FOUN1013: Critical Reading and Writing in the Social Sciences or FOUN1019: Critical Reading and Writing in the Disciplines (Yearlong) - 7.
 FOUN1101: Caribbean Civilization - 8.
-FOUN1201: Science, Medicine and Technology in Society - 9-10.
-Plus 2 Level I Foreign Language courses8 (See Guidelines on Page 67) Plus MGMT1424: Internship (0 credits) - (Summer of Year 1)
+FOUN1201: Science, Medicine and Technology in Society - 9.
+Foreign Language course13 (See Guidelines below) - Free elective (if 9. above is SPAN0101 or FREN0101, two free electives must be selected)

+Plus MGMT1424: Internship (0 credits) - (Summer of Year 1)

 - 11. HOTL3001: Event Management

 - 12. MKTG2001: Principles of Marketing

 - 13. TOUR2002: Transport & Travel

 - 14. TOUR3000: Tourism Management

 - 15. TOUR3001: Sustainable Tourism

 - 16. TOUR3004: Destination Marketing

 - 17. TOUR3005: Tourism Planning & Development

 - 18. TOUR3010: Caribbean Tourism

-- 19. One (1) Level II/III Foreign Language course (See Guidelines below)
+- 19. Foreign Language course (See Guidelines below)

 - 20. One (1) from the following 6:

 - ACCT2019: Accounting for Managers

 - HOSP3106: Entertainment Management

 - MGMT2224: Introduction to Entrepreneurship

 - MGMT3017: Human Resource Management

 - TOUR3007: Destination Management

 - TOUR3009: Tourist Behaviour

 - 21-30.
-Plus 10 Level II/III Electives (See recommended electives below) Plus MGMT2124: Internship (0 credits) - (Summer of Year 2) Plus MGMT3124: Internship (0 credits) - (Summer of Year 3)
+Plus 10 Level II/III Electives (See recommended electives below)

+Plus MGMT2124: Internship (0 credits) (Summer of Year 2)

+Plus MGMT3124: Internship (0 credits) (Summer of Year 3)

-NOTE: Internships are done during the summer months.
+NOTE:Internships are done during the summer months.
 Students who refuse to attend internship at the organization at which they are placed will be required to withdraw from the programme.
 If students fail to submit the requested documents on time, they will be required to seek internship without the assistance of the programme coordinator.

-8 Students transferring from St. Augustine and Cave Hill Campuses who have completed all thirty Level I credits will be eligible to enter the second year of this programme.
+13Students transferring from St. Augustine and Cave Hill Campuses who have completed all thirty Level I credits will be eligible to enter the second year of this programme.
 They will further be exempted from taking the language courses which must be substituted by two other Free Electives.